 ** I've always worked under the assumption that she considers herself genderqueer or a genderfuck.

 ** He self-identifies as male most of the time, but it varies.
 I figure it's clinched when Collins calls him "he". ("I can't believe he's gone...")
 Transvestite.

 ** S/he self-identifies as female plenty.
 Collins has probably dated men for a long time, and is not used to the idea of a genderqueer or trans partner, and reverts to the default he by accident, or it could be the fact that the people like Maureen, Joanne, and Mimi, who saw her/im first dressed like a normal (if rather eccentric) woman engaged in conversation fully enveloped in the female persona refer to Angel as 'she' while Collins who saw Angel first in a male persona refers to her/im as a he.
-Mark and Roger, who saw Angel first in a pretty obvious costume with overdone makeup, vary from he to she.
-It may be that Angel is genderqueer, and doesn't mind which one is used, so s/he lets her friends call her/im what they want.
-There's more than three options, and if s/he were a transvestite, s/he would identify as male, and probably have a problem with her/is friends using female pronouns instead of encouraging it.
+Mark and Roger, who saw Angel first in a pretty obvious costume with overdone makeup, vary from he to her.
+It may be that Angel is genderqueer, and doesn't mind which one is used, so s/he lets her friends call her/him what they want.
+There are more than three options, and if s/he were a transvestite, s/he would identify as male, and probably have a problem with her/his friends using female pronouns instead of encouraging it.
 Look up Eddie Izzard's "Transvestite" routine.